-In May 2014, the FASB issued ASU No. 2014-09, "Revenue from Contracts with Customers."
+In May 2014, the FASB issued ASU 2014-09, "Revenue from Contracts with Customers."
 The ASU outlines a single comprehensive model for entities to use in accounting for revenue arising from contracts with customers.
 Additionally, the ASU expands the disclosure requirements for revenue recognition.
-The ASU was originally effective for the annual reporting period in the fiscal year that begins after December 15, 2016.
-In August 2015, the FASB issued ASU No. 2015-14, "Revenue from Contracts with Customers: Deferral of the Effective Date," which provides amendments that defer the effective date of ASU 2014-09 by one year.
-In 2016, the FASB additionally issued ASU No. 2016-08,"Revenue from Contracts with Customers: Principal versus Agent Considerations (Reporting Revenue Gross versus Net);" ASU No. 2016-10, "Revenue from Contracts with Customers: Identifying Performance Obligations and Licensing"; and ASU 2016-12, "Revenue from Contracts with Customers: Narrow-Scope Improvements and Practical Expedients."
-The amendments in these updates are effective either retrospectively to each prior reporting period presented, or as a cumulative-effect adjustment as of the date of adoption, during interim and annual periods beginning after December 15, 2017, with early adoption permitted beginning after December 15, 2016.
-The Company is currently assessing the impact of the adoption of this update on its financial condition, results of operations and cash flows, and disclosures related thereto.
-Based on the Company's preliminary assessment, it has determined that the adoption of this update may defer the timing of the recognition of upfront investment banking advisory fees (e.g., retainer and engagement fees) until completion of the engagement.
-These upfront fees are currently recognized ratably over the service period.
-The new guidance may also require underwriting expenses to be recorded on a gross basis while the current guidance requires recognizing underwriting revenues net of related underwriting expenses.
-In addition, the new guidance requires enhanced disclosures, including revenue recognition policies to identify performance obligations to customers and significant judgments in measurement and recognition.
-The Company is continuing its assessment and may identify other revenue streams that are impacted.
+In 2016, the FASB additionally issued ASU 2016-08, ASU 2016-10, and ASU 2016-12, which provide further revenue recognition guidance related to principal versus agent considerations, performance obligations and licensing, and narrow-scope improvements and practical expedients.
+All of these standards are effective either retrospectively to each prior reporting period presented, or as a cumulative-effect adjustment as of the date of adoption, during interim and annual periods beginning after December 15, 2017.
+The Company has elected the modified retrospective method and will include any cumulative-effect adjustment as of the date of the adoption.
+The Company's implementation team performed an in-depth review of the Company's revenue streams and evaluated the impact of the adoption of these updates on the Company's financial condition, results of operations, cash flows, and disclosures.
+The Company completed the assessment and determined that the adoption of the new guidance will not have a material impact on the Company's consolidated statement of financial condition.
+The Company concluded that it will continue to recognize the upfront banking advisory fees (e.g., retainer and engagement fees) ratably over the service period.
+The new guidance will require underwriting expenses to be recorded on a gross basis while the current guidance requires recognizing underwriting revenues net of related underwriting expenses.
+In addition, the new guidance will require enhanced disclosures, including revenue recognition policies to identify performance obligations to customers and significant judgments in measurement and recognition.